LivingStories-DevTeam/Living-Stories-App/reports/team_contribution_draft.md

-* **Creating the mobile infrastructure:** I have created important React Native folders and also implemented authentication, which is the most fundamental thing in the social media mobile app.
-This helps the app to have JWT authentication for user login and registration.
+* **Creating the mobile infrastructure:** I established crucial React Native folders and implemented fundamental authentication features, which are essential for a social media mobile app.
+This includes integrating JWT authentication for user login and registration.
+To enhance security, I stored the JWT token on the device using the Expo SecureStore library, ensuring that the token cannot be accessed from outside the app.

+	Moreover, I utilized React Native context for managing the JWT token, allowing for seamless sharing of authentication credentials across various screens.
+This context-driven approach enables us to easily determine and track user authentication status throughout the app.
     * **Issues:** [#26](https://github.com/SWE574-G3/Living-Stories-App/issues/26), [#29](https://github.com/SWE574-G3/Living-Stories-App/issues/29), [#34](https://github.com/SWE574-G3/Living-Stories-App/issues/34)
     * [**Related Requirements:**](https://github.com/SWE574-G3/Living-Stories-App/wiki/Requirements) 1.2.18, 1.2.19, 1.2.20

-* **Creating navigation in mobile app**: Creating navigation inside the mobile app using React Native Navigation.
-This helps in changing screens and having a bottom tab bar.
+* **Creating navigation in mobile app**: To using navigation within the mobile app, I used React Native Navigation.
+With React Native Navigation, we can create a stack, allowing us to push new screens onto the stack and gain control over the user's navigation experience within the app.
+Additionally, I used bottom tabs that are always visible to the user, providing quick access to key features like the home page, posting a new story, and viewing the user's profile.

+    I integrated  with the existing JWT authentication system.
+The app checks whether the user has a JWT token stored on their device.
+Based on this information, the app dynamically determines which screens to display.
+If the user lacks a JWT token, only the login and registration screens are shown.
+Once the user logs in successfully, the app presents other screens while excluding the login and registration screens from the view.
     * **Issues:** [#24](https://github.com/SWE574-G3/Living-Stories-App/issues/24), [#25](https://github.com/SWE574-G3/Living-Stories-App/issues/25)

-* **Created main screens for mobile app:** Creating *post story, story page, my profile, feed screen* with basic functionalities like API calls and data fetching.
-These screens had design changes afterwards.
+* **Created main screens for mobile app:** Creating *post story, story page, my profile, and feed screen* with basic functionalities such as API calls and data fetching.
+This entails necessary data, such as recent stories, user names, photos, and comments, all coming in through API connections and working as intended.
+Additionally, all these screens are added to the React Native navigation stack navigator route.
+Design changes, like displaying incoming data to the users, will be addressed later by me and my teammate, Omar.
     * **Issues:**  [#30](https://github.com/SWE574-G3/Living-Stories-App/issues/30), [#31](https://github.com/SWE574-G3/Living-Stories-App/issues/31), [#32](https://github.com/SWE574-G3/Living-Stories-App/issues/32), [#33](https://github.com/SWE574-G3/Living-Stories-App/issues/33)
     * [**Related Requirements:**](https://github.com/SWE574-G3/Living-Stories-App/wiki/Requirements) 1.2.16

-* **Adding a map to the story page:** In here, I have added a map to the story page.
-Users can see the map and marker on top of the screen where stories took place.
-Map located on top of the story so user can see much more clearly.
+* **Adding a map to the story page:** In this instance, I have incorporated a map into the story page.
+Users can view the map and marker positioned at the top of the screen, indicating the locations where stories unfolded.
+Placing the map at the top of the story enhances visibility for the user.
+Initially, I installed the necessary libraries for map integration; in this case, I utilized the react-native-maps library.
+With React Native maps, we have the flexibility to use different map providers such as Apple Maps or Google Maps.
+We opted for Google Maps as it is more familiar to most users, and Apple Maps may encounter compatibility issues on Android phones.
+After selecting the provider, we obtained a Google API key.
+On this screen, we specify the marker's latitude and longitude to accurately display the locations.
     * **Issues:** [#38](https://github.com/SWE574-G3/Living-Stories-App/issues/38)
     * [**Related Requirements:**](https://github.com/SWE574-G3/Living-Stories-App/wiki/Requirements) 1.1.17, 1.2.13

-* **Like Story:** Added like button component to the code.
-When user press it it will send API request that user liked the story.
-Afterwards like updated.
+* **Like Story:** I added a like button component to the code.
+Since there are two things to like—stories and comments—I created a component for it, following the 'Don't Repeat Yourself' (DRY) principle.
+Using a component for liking allows us to reuse the code for both stories and comments, avoiding duplication.

+    When a user presses the like button, the component checks whether it is for a comment or a story, as the endpoint differs.
+Upon pressing the button, it sends an API request indicating that the user liked the story or comment, updating the like count and the liked icon accordingly.

+    For each displayed story or comment, the component checks whether the user has liked it previously.
+If it has been liked, the filled version of the icon is shown, indicating that the story or comment was liked by the logged-in user.
+Pressing the button again unlikes the comment, immediately updating the icon and like count.
     * **Issues:** [#80](https://github.com/SWE574-G3/Living-Stories-App/issues/80)
     * [**Related Requirements:**](https://github.com/SWE574-G3/Living-Stories-App/wiki/Requirements) 1.2.6